-Although it does not connect student achievement gains to teacher preparation programs, Montana does collect some program-specific, objective data that reflect program performance.
-The state requires that its preparation programs provide evidence that "data are used to evaluate student performance and modify programs"- including assessments at admissions, verification of content knowledge, student teaching and clinical experience assessments, and follow-up studies.
-But the state has not established minimum performance standards for each category of data it collects that can be used for accountability purposes.
-Further, Montana does not provide the public with meaningful, readily understandable indicators of how well programs are doing.
+Although it does not connect student achievement gains to teacher preparation programs, Minnesota does require the collection and annual reporting of some program-specific objective data that reflect program performance for its alternate routes, and the state appears to have plans to do the same for its traditional preparation programs.
+These data will include aggregate pass rates for licensure exams and surveys of new teachers and their supervisors.
+Minnesota has not established minimum performance standards for each category of data it collects that can be used for accountability purposes, nor does it provide the public with meaningful, readily understandable indicators of how well programs are doing.